-The Master of Science in Forensic Psychology degree program requires a total of 36 semester hours of graduate course work.
+The Master of Science in Forensic Psychology program requires a total of 36 semester hours of graduate course work.
 The program consists of a core of 24 credits and students are required to complete one of two possible 9-credit specialization tracks, and a 3-credit capstone course.
-Students can choose to complete either a thesis or a field experience for their capstone's content, although if students are looking to continue their studies it is recommended they chose the research option.
+Students can choose to complete either a field experience or thesis for their capstone course, although if students are looking to continue their studies it is recommended they chose the thesis option.